 Extraction

 For those who simply can’t wait the number of weeks required for topical exfoliating treatments to work their magic, manual extraction by your dermatologist can provide a quicker solution.
 A sterile needle or blade is used initially to create a small opening in the cyst.
-Afterward, the bump can either be left alone to spontaneously decompress with routine cleansing or exfoliating, or extraction using a comedone extractor can be done to remove the cyst manually by gentle pressure.
+Afterward, the bump can either be left alone to spontaneously decompress with routine cleansing or exfoliating, or extraction using a comedones extractor can be done to remove the cyst manually by gentle pressure.
 In skilled hands, little trauma and no scarring should be produced.

 Other procedure